Note: This tutorial was ported over from the 2014 padjo tutorials page.

 </video>

-The effect of this is that the pivot table will have one row for each value – e.g. "KIDNAPPING
+The effect of this is that the pivot table will have one row for each value – e.g. "KIDNAPPING" – that exists in category.

 As we expect, there are only three categories, hence, 3 rows.